-We will teach music on a rotation.
-The children will receive a half term of music and a half term of French.
+We will teach music on a week on week off basis.
+The children will receive a lesson of music one week and a lesson of French the following week.
 We have decided that this is the most appropriate way to teach music as it is a skills-based subject.
 Musicians should continually develop their skills and abilities.
-It is therefore beneficial and considered good practice for children to have regular weekly music.
+It is therefore beneficial and considered good practice for children to have regular weekly music input.
 Any musical learning benefits continual practice and application in different contexts following a spiral skills-based curriculum.
-To ensure that the children are exposed to music on a weekly basis, in line with the model music curriculum guidance, we have developed a listening and appraising curriculum which is delivered through our collective worship all the way from EYFS to Year 6.
+To ensure that the children are exposed to music on a weekly basis, in line with the Model Music Curriculum guidance, we have developed a listening and appraising scheme which is delivered through our collective worship all the way from EYFS to Year 6.